Responses

 A ResponseEntity<>

-allows an endpoint implementation full control of
+allows an endpoint implementation full control of the response.

-Here is a super simple examples:
+Here is a super simple example:

 public ResponseEntity<String> getFoo() {